 Radcliffe fellow Tsitsi Jaji says, "one of the most valuable aspects of my time at Radcliffe has been having access to the Schlesinger Library's collection of Shirley Graham Du Bois's papers."

-Joanna Behrman RI '13 is writing a thesis, even though the Harvard physics department doesn’t require one.
+Joanna Behrman '13 is writing a thesis, even though the Harvard physics department doesn’t require one.
 Her topic—a comparison of undergraduate physics teaching at Harvard and Radcliffe from 1895 to 1953—led her to the Schlesinger Library.

 Whether airing on your local public television station or playing film festivals around the world, each relies on hours of research and stacks of supporting materials.
 Where is that research done?
 Increasingly, the answer is the Schlesinger Library.